Snake Removal & Identification

 - Primary diet: Earthworms, leeches, insects, fish, frogs, mice

-Upper body background color yellow, light brown, reddish-brown, gray or black with red, brown or black saddle-blotches or stripes; underside white to yellow with dark patterning.
+The upper body background of these snakes are yellow, light brown, reddish-brown, gray, or black with red, brown, or black saddle-blotches or stripes.
+Their underside is white to yellow with dark patterning.

 - Adult body length: 48 to 72 inches